This statement on slavery and human trafficking is made pursuant to Section 54 of the Modern Slavery Act 2015.

 We have assessed our risk of exposure to slavery and human trafficking as low.

-Some of the recent measures that we have taken, or are in the process of taking, include:
+Some of the measures that we have taken, or are in the process of taking, include:

 We will ensure that relevant sections of our workforce understand the risk to our business from slavery and human trafficking and are equipped to identify and respond in situations where they suspect bad practice.
-We have a policy framework in place to support our staff identifying vulnerable people.
+We have our Protecting People a policy framework in place to support our staff identifying vulnerable people and have staff training for this also.

 We will assess any evidence of non-compliance within any part of the Group or by one of our suppliers and take appropriate action.